BimmerBass/CopperChess/README.md

     - Eval-/Static null move pruning.
     - Mate distance pruning.
 If we have found a forced checkmate, we don't want to examine longer mate sequences than that one.
     - Principal variation search in the root node.
-    - A 50MB evaluation cache that stores previously calculated static evaluations.
+    - A 32MB evaluation cache that stores previously calculated static evaluations.
 At the moment, the replacement strategy is replace-all, but i think an age-strategy would be better in the future.
-    - A contempt factor based on the equation from [Pawn advantage, Win percentage and Elo](https://www.chessprogramming.org/Pawn_Advantage,_Win_Percentage,_and_Elo) (The one that gives the win probability).
-This is done such that a draw will be much worse if we are winning than if we are losing.
     - Move Ordering:
         - Mvv-Lva (Most Valuable Victim - Least Valuable Attacker).
 Will be replaced by the static exchange evaluation.
         - Killer moves.